rda-dattore/dsspellchecker/README.md

 # '' for no error (initialized == True), otherwise some message

 # check some text
 spell_checker.check("Hello, world!
 The weather today is beautiful!
-You won't need to dodge any raindrops, but make sure you have your sunglasses!")
+You won't need "
+    "to dodge any raindrops, but make sure you have your sunglasses!")
 ```